teresayung/SlushDraft/PRESS-RELEASE.md

 slush react-fullstack
 ```

-Run `gulp` to preview on local host, don't forget to spin up an instance of mongo
+Run `gulp` to preview on local host, don't forget to spin up an instance of mongo when doing so!

 ## Customer Quote ##
   > "I owe my entire company to this scaffold" - Tony Phillips